Hamiltonian spite: Aggression by means of pathogens

-Spiteful behaviour in humans
+Spiteful behavior in humans

 Wartime infanticide

-Throughout human history, war often emerges as a costly form of aggression typically targeting the non-kin enemy.
+Throughout human history, war has often emerged as a costly form of aggression, typically targeting the non-kin enemy.
 Naturally, most wars appear to be motivated by potential benefits other than the genetic.
-Nevertheless, the widespread occurrence of rape and infanticide during periods of war indicates Hamiltonian elements as well.
+Nevertheless, widespread infanticide during periods of war indicates Hamiltonian elements as well.
 Infanticide is a biologically spiteful action in that it costs the killer time and energy, and opens the killer to the threat of revenge, without any direct compensating benefits.
-Rape, by contrast, is not, in the strict definition of the word, biologically spiteful as it is likely to have a direct fitness increase on the rapist (by increasing his number of direct descendants in the next generation, should the victim fall pregnant).

-Economy

-It was recently suggested that spiteful motivations may also play a role in economic decisions.